peterloes/SmartAnimalTraps/README.md

 !!!
 Packaging in process DD.07.2022 !!!

 ## 2 RadiomoduleV2.0 & electronicsServo
-- Radio module V2.0 add-on board
+- Radio module V2.0 add-on board (not illustrated)
 - No lightbarries
 - Servomotor and shutter is adjusted to the end positions.